bibliotechy/DPyLA/README.md

 >>> result = dpla.search("chicken", spatial_sort=[37, -48])
 ```
 ####Page size
-By Defaut, only ten records are returned per request.
-To increase that number, pass a integer (or string integer) to page_size paramter.
+By Default, only ten records are returned per request.
+To increase that number, pass an integer (or string integer) to page_size paramter.
 The upper limit is 100 per request.
 ```
 >>> result = dpla.search(q="chicken", page_size=100)
 ```